DyversHands/www.DyversHands.com/_pages/tableau.md

     btn_label2: Get Now! (&#8220;Name a Fair Price&#8221; $14.95 Suggested)
     btn_class2: btn--success
     image_path: /assets/images/games/tableau/courtlyshadows/courtly_shadows_storyset_cover_375_298.jpg
-    alt: Dark Expeditions Storyset Cover
+    alt: Dark Expeditions&nbsp;&#127957 Storyset&nbsp;&#128220; Cover
-    title: Dark Expeditions&nbsp;&#127957;
+    title: Dark Expeditions&nbsp;&#127957; Storyset&nbsp;&#128220;
-    excerpt: Venture beyond the boundaries of the known world to uncover ancient mysteries and risk entering realms of cosmic horror.
+    excerpt: "Venture beyond the boundaries of the known world to uncover ancient mysteries and risk entering realms of cosmic horror.
 This 4-page PDF supplement _(for 40 business-card-sized cards)_ for ***Tableau*** draws inspiration from the mythos of H.P.
 Lovecraft and classic adventure tales.
-Craft gripping stories of exploration, survival, and the revelation of forbidden knowledge, where each decision can lead to awe, terror, or madness.
+Craft gripping stories of exploration, survival, and the revelation of forbidden knowledge, where each decision can lead to awe, terror, or madness."
-gallery-storysets:
-  - url: /games/Tableau/CourtlyShadows
-    image_path: /assets/images/games/tableau/courtlyshadows/courtly_shadows_storyset_cover_375_298.jpg
-    alt: Courtly Shadows &#128081; Storyset Cover
 ---

 # Tableau Games